 - Testing abilities in the Health Center for symptomatic students and those confirmed to be exposed; more available if necessary.

 - Contact tracing through trained employees and in conjunction with the PA Department of Health, if positive cases arise.

-- Temperature screenings in residence halls (assuming a case on campus).
+- Temperature screenings in residence halls.